Deyan is an avid enthusiast and self-proclaimed fan of the Windows operating system. His passion for... | See full bio

 Shared rides are taking more and more of the urban travel market.
-The taxi industry hasn’t come up with an effective response.
+The taxi industry still needs to develop an adequate response, but it remains relevant today.

-However, Uber has the lowest market shares in Phoenix and Detroit, with only 56% market dominance.
+On the other hand, Uber has the lowest market shares and weakest presence in Phoenix and Detroit, with only 56% market dominance.

 11. The majority of US ride-hailing customers are loyal to Uber.

-If you’re curious about just how successful Uber is in the US, Uber user statistics show us that about 63% of ride-hailing customers in the US use Uber exclusively.
+For those who are curious about the success of Uber in the US, statistics showed that about 63% of ride-hailing customers in the country use Uber exclusively.